menu icon

 No, you don't.
 I personally prefer to use chocolate for coating, but you can simply roll your chestnut balls in crushed pistachios (or other nuts), desiccated coconut, cocoa powder or raspberry dust (be sure to keep them in an airtight container to prevent them becoming dry).

-Alternatively you could use a selection of coating mixtures (including the melted chocolate).
+Alternatively, use a selection of coating mixtures (including the melted chocolate).

 Top tips

-• Chill the chestnut truffles filling mixture for 2-3 hours until sufficiently set to work with.
+• Chill the chestnut chocolate truffles filling mixture for 2-3 hours until sufficiently set to work with.
 Do not refrigerate the mixture overnight as this will cause it to harden.
 If this happens briefly microwave it to loosen the consistency then form the balls.

 • Refrigerate the truffle balls while you melt the chocolate.